Metallo: George Grant

-Jor-El's Robot

-A different Metallo appeared as Jor-El's robot to battle Superboy.
+Kryptonian robot

+A robot named Metallo built by Kryptonian scientists aided Superboy when he was marooned on an asteroid.

 John Corben

 John Corben was originally a journalist (and secretly a thief and murderer) who had just committed what he thought was the perfect murder.
 While fleeing from the scene of the crime, he suffered a near-fatal accident that mangled his body beyond repair.
-An elderly scientist, Professor Vale, happened to come upon him and used his scientific skill to transfer Corben's brain into a robotic body covered by a flesh-like artificial skin.
+An elderly scientist, Professor Vale, encounters Corben and transfers his brain into a robotic body covered by a flesh-like artificial skin.
 Corben discovered that his power source, a capsule of uranium, would only last one day, but was told by Vale that kryptonite would provide him an indefinite power supply.

 After obtaining a job with the Daily Planet, Corben briefly tried to romance Lois Lane, while deciding that he would use his powers to eliminate Superman, the one person who might expose his criminal deeds.
 After setting a kryptonite death-trap for Superman, Corben stole what he thought was another sample of kryptonite from a museum as a new power supply, not knowing it was a fake prop; this mistake caused him to die just as he was about to kill Lois Lane for discovering that he was not Superman (as he had pretended to be, being super-strong and invulnerable as a cyborg).
 Superman eventually escaped from the kryptonite trap and arrived just after Metallo (John Corben) had died.

-After John Byrne rewrote Superman's origins in the 1986 miniseries The Man of Steel, Metallo was also given an altered backstory.
-In this version, John Wayne Corben was a small-time con man who was fatally injured in a car crash, but thanks to luck, Professor Emmet Vale happened to pass by.
-Professor Vale was a pioneer in robotics and erroneously believed that Superman was the first in a wave of superpowered Kryptonian invaders after recovering Superman's ship and mistranslating Jor-El's message to his son.
-Vale transplanted Corben's brain into a robotic alloy body, which was powered by a two-pound chunk of kryptonite, and instructed him to kill Superman.
-Metallo, now Corben's new moniker, thanked Vale by snapping his neck and killing him.